-Are you considering getting a facelift done?
+Are you considering getting a facelift?
 A facelift, also known as a rhytidectomy, is a great way to bring a new youthful look to your face by creating contours and tightening the skin.
-If you want to enhance your appearance but are concerned about how long it takes to get back to everyday activities, don’t worry; recovery time for this cosmetic surgery is quicker than you’d expect.
+If you want to enhance your appearance but are concerned about how long it takes to get back to everyday activities, don’t worry; recovery time for this cosmetic surgery is shorter than you’d expect.

-Once your cosmetic procedure is complete, most people can be back up on their feet within the first two weeks and resume a majority of their usual routine by 3 to 4 weeks.
-However, if you want to get back on your feet as soon as possible, there are some tips below that can boost your recovery time and get you back to normal activities quicker.
+After a facelift, most people can be back up on their feet within the first two weeks and resume a majority of their usual routine by 3 to 4 weeks.
+However, if you want to get back on your feet as soon as possible, there are some tips below that can boost your recovery time and get you back to normal activities faster.

-After your facelift surgery, it is common to feel discomfort and soreness, but medications and pain relievers can alleviate that.
+After your facelift surgery, it is common to feel discomfort and soreness, but your cosmetic surgeon will prescribe pain medication to alleviate this.
 You will also need to wear a compression garment which helps reduce swelling and support tissue as it heals.
 They’re essential to speeding up your recovery and giving you the best results possible.

-Within the first few days, your surgeon will schedule a follow-up visit; they’ll check in on swelling, your incisions and remove your dressings.
+Within the first few days, your plastic surgeon will schedule a follow-up visit; they’ll check in on swelling, your incision sites, and remove your dressings.

 Facelift Recovery Timeline